lightningRalf/mindpilot-mcp/README.md

 ## Development Configuration
 Configure the MCP in your coding agent (using `claude` in this example)

-`claude mcp add dev-demo-mcp -- npx tsx <path to...>/src/server/server.ts`
+`claude mcp add mindpilot-mcp -- npx tsx <path to...>/src/server/server.ts`

 Run `claude` with the `--debug` flag if you need to see mcp errors